SAP/sap-hana-compatibility-layer-for-mongodb-wire-protocol/README.md

 ```
 make mongosh DB=<please-insert-database-name-here>
 ```
-DB is the database name in MongoDB and the schema name in SAP HANA JSON Document Store.
+`DB` is the database name in MongoDB and the schema name in SAP HANA JSON Document Store.
 If the given database name is not found as a schema in SAP HANA JSON Document Store, a new schema will be created when a collection is created.
-If no value for DB is given, then it will be set to DB_NAME.
+If no value for DB is given, then it will be set to `DB_NAME`.

-If permission is denied because the rights of sudo are needed, run:
+If permission is denied because the rights of `sudo` are needed, run:
 ```
 make mongosh-sudo DB=<please-insert-databse-name-here>
 ```

-4. Hopefully, all worked out, and you can now run your first MongoDB operations in the shell:
+4. Hopefully, all worked out, and you can now run your first MongoDB operations in `mongosh`:

 ```
 db.createCollection("firstCollection")